Feyerabend/vm/README.md

 ## cmp2

-We'll now make a jump from the sematics (abstractions) to syntax.
-In this case will chose the syntax from the famous educational PL/0 language by Niklaus Wirth.[^7] Maybe you will find it very close to Pascal, which is no surprise, as Wirth also is behind Pascal, but PL/0 is much more limited:
+We'll now make a jump from the *sematics* (abstractions) to *syntax* of programs.
+In this case we will chose the syntax from the famous educational PL/0 language by Niklaus Wirth which has been around for mayn years.[^7] Maybe you will find it very close resemblance to Pascal, which is no surprise, as Wirth also is behind Pascal, but PL/0 is much more limited:

 ```
 var x, squ, answer;